-- (1) cash, bonds, certificates of deposit, savings and checking accounts belonging to the operation. - (2) money owed to the operation (other than that reported in Item 5). - (3) quotas and allotments owned by the operation, if these values are not reflected in the land values reported in Item 1.
+- (1) cash, bonds, certificates of deposit, savings and checking accounts belonging to the operation. - (2) money owed to the operation (other than that reported in Section D, Item 7c). - (3) quotas and allotments owned by the operation, if these values are not reflected in the land values reported in Item 1. - (4) livestock products stored on the operation, but not yet sold (for example, milk before hauling and eggs still on the operation).